The Motorcycle Safety Foundation's (MSF) BRC1 is designed for those who;

 As stated above, the login link for the MSF Basic eCourse (Module 1) is included in the confirmation email you will receive after registering for the course and in the reminder email you will receive 1-3 business days after you register for the course.

-The login information for the live 4-hour online classroom session (Module 3) will be sent in a second email 4 days before the start of the live 4-hour online classroom session.
-The second email will also contain a link to the Supplemental eCourse (Module 2).
-(We also send the second email again 1 day before the start of the live 4-hour online classroom session and again for the third time the morning of the live 4-hour classroom session).
+The login information for the Tuesday night live 4-hour online classroom session (Module 3) will be sent in another email 4 days before the start of the Tuesday night live 4-hour online classroom session.
+This email will also contain the link to the Supplemental eCourse (Module 2).
+(We also send this email again 1 day before the start of the Tuesday night live 4-hour online classroom session and again for the third time the morning of the Tuesday night live 4-hour classroom session).

 The practice riding exercises (Module 4) are held in Montclair State University's parking Lot 60 off Clove Rd.
 The AM class's live 4-hour online classroom session (Module 3) starts Tuesday night promptly at 6:00 PM and goes to approximately 10:00 PM, and the practice riding exercises (Module 4) start on Saturday morning (7:30 am - 1:30 pm) and finish up on Sunday morning (7:30 am - 2:00 pm).
 The PM class's live 4-hour online classroom session (Module 3) also starts Tuesday night promptly at 6:00 PM and goes to approximately 10:00 PM, and the practice riding exercises (Module 4) start on Saturday afternoon (12:30 pm - 7:00 pm) and finish up on Sunday afternoon (12:30 pm - 7:00 pm).
 The WK class's live 4-hour online classroom session (Module 3) also starts Tuesday night promptly at 6:00 PM and goes to approximately 10:00 PM, and the practice riding exercises (Module 4) start on Thursday morning (7:30 am - 1:30 pm) and finish up on Friday morning (7:30 am - 2:00 pm).
 The maximum number of students permitted in each class is 12.